 Creating an Estate Plan is essential for looking after the family members and estate you leave behind.
 Read on to find out why, how and when to start on your own.

-Estate planning is the process of deciding how your affairs will be handled when you die or become incapacitated.
-Your estate is made up of money, property, possessions and any other assets or liabilities under your name.
+Put simply, estate planning is deciding how your affairs will be handled when you die or become incapacitated.
+This covers everything in your estate- from money, property, business possessions and any other assets or liabilities under your name.

 Compile a list of everything you own in your name and assign a value to the Estate.
 The inventory should include: